LOLITA ANALYSIS - PART FIVE

 Humbert says he'll thrash it out with her and Miss Pratt says if things don't improve she would like Lolita to be analyzed by Dr. Cutler.

 Quilty reads from index cards.
 Nabokov composed his books on index cards.
-He also never had an interview where he didn't know the questions beforehand and hadn't scripted his response.
+He also, for interviews, insisted on knowing the questions beforehand and scripted all his responses.
 A 1959 interview between Humbert and Trilling reveals Nabokov's lap burdened with index cards and notes.

 396 LS Exterior of the theater.
 (1:50:44)

 397 MS Vivian, Quilty and Lolita in the wings.
 (1:50:49)